kojirotakeyama/LocoVR/README.md

 Visualizing trajectories in 2D plane can be done by following instructions.

 1. Download LocoVR dataset
-   Download the dataset from following link and unzip it, then place it in the top of "visualize_trajectory" folder.
+   Download the folder "LocoVR" from following link and unzip it, then place it in the top of "visualize_trajectory" folder.
    [Download LocoVR](https://drive.google.com/drive/folders/1wU82rCurMfYkCV7TvSPcSVslW79Mj7Pp?usp=drive_link)

 3. Download map images
-   Download the map data from following link and unzip it, then place it in the top of "visualize_trajectory" folder.
+   Download the foloder "Maps" from following link and unzip it, then place it in the top of "visualize_trajectory" folder.
    [Download map images](https://drive.google.com/drive/folders/1g4QO8WV4hfHFgCzfBLTi42zCJ6km7JoH?usp=drive_link)

 4. Install the packages in requirements.txt: